 We do not sell or trade any of the personal information that you have provided to us.

 If any transfer of personal information by us will mean that your personal information is transferred outside of the EEA, then we will ensure that safeguards are in place to ensure that a similar degree of protection is given to your personal information as is given to it within the EEA and that the transfer is made in compliance with data protection laws (including, where relevant, any exceptions to the general rules on transferring personal information outside of the EEA that are available to us – these are known as ‘derogations’ under data protection laws).
-We may need to transfer personal information outside of the EEA to other organisations within our group or to the third parties listed above in section 6 who may be located outside of the EEA.
+We may need to transfer personal information outside of the EEA to other organisations within our group or to the third parties listed above who may be located outside of the EEA.

 The safeguards set out in data protection laws for transferring personal information outside of the EEA include: